ripped furniture fittings & Pulled Out Screws

 Particleboard is a building material composed of wood chips and particles, bonded together with a synthetic resin.
-It is less expensive, and typically used in applications where the strength of wood is not crucially needed.
+It is relatively cheap material.
+Typicaly it is used in applications where the strength of wood is not crucially needed.

 Very frequent damage is thus stripped screw hole.
-I distinguish two mains situations that can appear:
+I distinguish two situations:

 - Too high applied torque during screw tightening.
 In this case the screw turns but doesn’t tighten, the screw hole is stripped.
-Usually, small and local damage to particleboard.
-This damage is caused usually during installation or simply tightening of screws of hinges or handles.
+This damage is caused frequently during installation and final tightening of screws of hinges or handles.
 Note that this can easily happen as a maximal torque that can be applied to a screw without any damage to particle board is smaller than max. torque that can be applied to massive wood.
 The reparation is relatively simple:

 - Remove the screw and clean the hole.